 What does a Purple Lavender Bloom Represent?

-Purple Lavenders are the most popular amongst all the other colors!
 Since the time it was first discovered, such flowers already represented healing in many aspects.
 Having said that, these blooms represent an overall full acknowledgment that all things will heal in time.

 What is the Cultural Significance of a Lavender Flower?

-Upon its introduction to Europe, the Lavandula flowers gained their Victorian meaning.
 Lavenders were labeled as flowers of distrust because they thrived in hot climates and were believed to house asps – very venomous snakes.
 It was said that such flowers lured one to their death and demise.

 What is the Biblical Meaning of a Lavender Blossom?

-Early Christianity believed that Lavenders may be a key flower during Jesus’ anointing.
-A scripture from the Bible refers to Mary washing Christ’s feet in what may have been the floral essence of these flowers.
+A scripture from the Bible refers to when the Virgin Mary anointed Jesus feet in what may have been the floral essence of these flowers.
+The flowers were believed to be a symbol of eternal life.

 It was called the spikenard in the Holy Bible wherein spike referred to the floral spikes and nard was another name for Lavender in Greek.
 Christian believers say that its medicinal properties signified the eternal love of the virgin mother Mary.